tomer-erez/Psychoacoustic-adverserial-attacks/README.md

-# Psychoacoustically-Informed Adversarial Attacks on Speech Recognition Systems
+# Psychoacoustic Adversarial Attacks on speech recognition models

 This project explores adversarial attacks on automatic speech recognition (ASR) models, with a focus on crafting **perturbations that are difficult for humans to perceive** but significantly degrade model performance.